mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 SpeakerNotes:

 talk about
-- pre-historique containers (Solaris Zones, BSD Jails, HPUX xxx, OpenVZ)
+- pre-historique containers (Solaris Zones, BSD Jails, HPUX xxx, OpenVZ) starting from ~ 1979 on System 7
+- The first Unikernel systems were Exokernel and Nemesis in the late 1990s.
 - Linux Containers (LXC) in mainline kernel from 2010
 - Then came Docker
   Of course containers existed already, but Docker made them usable